Assassination of Lord Mountbatten: Build-up and McMahon's actions

 The IRA planned the attack on Mountbatten for several months.
 While some constructed the bomb, others focused on reconnaissance.
 They reported that a planned boat trip on Monday 27 August to Mountbatten's lobster pots was probably the last opportunity to bomb him on the boat that year.
 The bombers—which included McMahon—constructed a device containing 50 lb of gelignite.
 In 2024 the former IRA commander Michael Hayes stated that he had been the explosives expert who built the bomb, aided by McMahon.

 During Mountbatten's 1979 holiday an SAS corporal on his protection detail reported that Shadow V was a soft target that was kept in a publicly accessible harbour.
 The corporal also reported seeing a car with Belfast number plates whose driver appeared to be watching the boat.
-The car was recognised as one that had previously been used carrying IRA bombs, but no action was taken.
+The car was recognised as one that had previously been used to carry IRA bombs, but no action was taken.

 On the night of 26–27 August 1979 the bomb was planted on Shadow V; it contained a radio-controlled detonator and was placed below where Mountbatten was known to sit on board.
 Several sources state McMahon was the one who planted the device; others say it was McGirl that did so.
 The two men then got into a yellow Ford Cortina to travel to Strokestown, County Roscommon, with McGirl driving.
 They then switched to a second car, a red Ford Escort.
 At 9:55 am the car was stopped 80 mi from Mullaghmore by Garda James Lohan, who was conducting routine vehicle tax and insurance checks in the town of Granard, County Longford.
 McGirl gave a false name and said he had no papers or identification on him; Lohan was suspicious of McGirl's story as to why he was driving a car that did not belong to him, and he noticed the driver's hands were shaking.
 Lohan took both men into custody in the nearby Garda station.